 Not just cliffs and views

-To complete the loop, we proceeded on the other side.
-We passed thru tree tunnels and quickly found us on the edge of the cliff.
-We loved the views as cars pass on the High cliff rd.
+To complete the loop, we proceeded to the other side.
+We passed through tree tunnels and quickly found us on the edge of the cliff.
+We loved the views as cars passed on the High Cliff Rd.
 It became interesting after we crossed the road.

 Trails have great views

-The trail divided here – one leading to Indian Mound trail where effigy mounds are found.
-And the other lead into the forest.
-We enjoyed here looking at woodpecker, small red bird, spiders, squirrels including black ones, big Owl, and a wild peacock.
+The trail divided here – one leading to the Indian Mound trail where effigy mounds are found.
+And the other leads into the forest.
+We enjoyed here looking at woodpeckers, small red birds, spiders, squirrels including black ones, a big Owl, and a wild peacock.
 That is a lot of wildlife, if I can call it, we have ever seen on a trail.
 Woodpeckers especially are fun.
-The sound of them pecking the trees for their nest is too loud and it is hard to figure out the source when several of them going at once.
+The sound of them pecking the trees for their nest is too loud and it is hard to figure out the source when several of them go at once.
 Also, the trail is full of sugar maple trees and should be beautiful in fall with yellow, orange, and reds.

 Leave No Trace Behind

 Sun is shining hard over us and it is time to unpack and set our journey back.
-Packing tent is as easy as unpacking which took less than 10 minutes again.
-Checking out the camp is easy – no human contact, just picking up the trash and leave.
-We checked around to ensure that things are the same as they should be.
-We used showers one last time, right after they are cleaned at noon.
-Camping at High Cliff State Park is a cool experience with enough amenities, no complaints.
+Packing a tent is as easy as unpacking which took less than 10 minutes again.
+Checking out the camp is easy – no human contact, just picking up the trash and leaving.
+We checked around to ensure that things were the same as they should be.
+We used showers one last time, right after they were cleaned at noon.
+Camping at High Cliff State Park is a cool experience with enough amenities and no complaints.

 Apart from camping, the High Cliff State Park has about three shelters in the picnic area near the entrance with water and restrooms, good for a day camping.
 There are even trails for horseback riding.
 Also, a pet beach and dogs on leash are allowed in the park.
 So it has everything that the whole family can be entertained.
 No wonder, it is one of the best state parks in Wisconsin.